ko-watanabe/BleCollection-iOS/README.md

 # CampusLifeLogBeaconScanner

-This is the iOS application for area estimation
+This is the iOS application for BLEbeacon data collection.

-1. BLE

-2. 非可聴音

-3. 照度センサー